Neogene

 During this period, mammals and birds continued to evolve into modern forms, while other groups of life remained relatively unchanged.
 The first humans (Homo habilis) appeared in Africa near the end of the period.
 Some continental movements took place, the most significant event being the connection of North and South America at the Isthmus of Panama, late in the Pliocene.
 This cut off the warm ocean currents from the Pacific to the Atlantic Ocean, leaving only the Gulf Stream to transfer heat to the Arctic Ocean.
-The global climate cooled considerably throughout the Neogene, culminating in a series of continental glaciations in the Quaternary Period that follows.
+The global climate cooled considerably throughout the Neogene, culminating in a series of continental glaciations in the Quaternary Period that followed.

 Divisions

 In ICS terminology, from upper (later, more recent) to lower (earlier):

 The Pliocene Epoch is subdivided into two ages: